 Further contributions to (\ref{eq:Spectrum-full}) due to $H_{1/2}$ are of order $\Lambda^{-1/2}$ and are negligible in the thin-shell limit.

-Finally we must consider the effect of $H_0$ over the energy spectrum and eigenstates.
+Finally, we must consider the effect of $H_0$ for the energy spectrum and eigenstates.
 The first thing to observe is that $H_0$ also acts over the subspace defined by the coordinates $x^i$, which implies that $H_0$ is able to break the degeneracy.
-Therefore at order $\Lambda^0$ the system is effectively separated into disjoint subspaces, each one having wave functions given by $\psi_{n\perp}(y)\xi_n(x^i)$.
-According to (\ref{eq:Spectrum-full}), the energy gap between such subspaces is of the order of $\Lambda$, which means that in the thin-shell limit where $\Lambda\rightarrow\infty$ only the subspace with lowest energy becomes occupied.
-Therefore the systems wave function in the thin-shell limit must be
+Therefore, at order $\Lambda^0$ the system is effectively separated into disjoint subspaces, each one having wave functions given by $\psi_{n\perp}(u)\xi_n(x^i)$.
+According to (\ref{eq:Spectrum-full}), the energy gap between such subspaces is of the order of $\Lambda$, which means that in the thin-shell limit $\Lambda\rightarrow\infty$ only the subspace with lowest energy becomes occupied.
+Consequently, the system wave function in the thin-shell limit must be

-where $\xi(x^{i})=\xi_0(x^{i})$ .
+where $\xi(x^{i})=\xi_0(x^{i})$.
 Substituting (\ref{eq:degenerate-ground}) into $H_0$ and integrating where possible yields the constant contribution

 in addition to the effective Hamiltonian